-

 - V. I. Gerontyev

 When studying world experience, a strict critical approach to assessing the changes that can be observed in mining abroad in recent years is necessary.
-Of course, at present there is still no reason to talk about any stabilization of work methods and equipment used abroad; Only for now we can talk about some basic directions, about some basic technical trends.
+Of course, at present there is still no reason to talk about any stabilization of work methods and equipment used abroad; only for now we can talk about some basic directions, about some basic technical trends.
 Some trends in the development of technology for transporting minerals can be considered progressive and deserve the most serious attention.
-These provisions include: Application in appropriate conditions of brake conveyors.
+These provisions include: 1.
+Application in appropriate conditions of brake conveyors.
 2. Full conveyorization of excavation areas with loading points moved to the main haulage tracks.
 3. Wider use of existing types of loading and bulk loading machines.
-In particular, such a simple and reliable bulking mechanism as the duck's nose has been completely undeservedly forgotten.
+In particular, such a simple and reliable bulk loading mechanism as the duck's nose has been completely undeservedly forgotten.
 Application for underground haulage of diesel locomotives.

 -